Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 Spread fluids across the day

-Rather than trying to “catch up” with huge amounts all at once, spread your intake across meals, work blocks, workouts, and your afternoon routine.
-That usually feels better and is easier to stick with.
+Rather than trying to catch up with huge amounts all at once, spread your intake across meals, work blocks, workouts, and afternoon routines.

 Make tracking easy

-A marked bottle, tumbler, or app can make hydration much more automatic.
-The easier it is to see progress, the less mental effort it takes.
+A marked bottle, tumbler, or app can make hydration more automatic.
+Choose a system you will actually use.

 Dark yellow or amber